 For that matter, look at how just about everything was being handled by Hammer vs. everyone else, particularly from the mid-60s onward.
 It was a time of remarkable innovation.
 As genre writer Tim Lucas put it, the '60s was "second only to the '20s in terms of its serious contribution to the history of imaginative moviemaking."
-We're getting KWAIDAN, TARGETS, Jose Mojica Marins' Coffin Joe and all of the other films about which I've just been rattling on, and Hammer is cranking out DRACULA, PART 48 and FRANKENSTEIN, PART 34.
+We're getting KWAIDAN, TARGETS, Jose Mojica Marins' Coffin Joe and all of the other films about which I've just been rattling on, and Hammer is cranking out DRACULA, PART 48.

 Hammer was a film factory and like most factories, those who ran it didn't see much merit in the idea that strength could come from diversity.
 On the other hand, the Hollywood axiom "nothing succeeds like success" had a lot of very dear friends among the management there.
 When the studio started making horror movies, it had a big hit, then another then fell into its cycle of formulaic programmers almost immediately.
 Its films weren't made by artists with a burning desire to tell a story; they were made by clock-punching jobbers, skilled craftsmen working from a house style that was intended to obliterate as many signs of individuality as possible and that mostly succeeded.
 That's why, when one isolates the films of any particular individual director among the long-time Hammer hands, there are no identifiably consistent themes, bold or unusual points of view or even particularly innovative technical work that marks those films as the product of that individual.
-The house style shows some (mostly minor) variation over time but with few exceptions, Hammer horrors basically look the same, regardless of the director, whose job was little more than to show up, say "action" and say "cut."
-If they had a good story and script--and they were always assigned this; they never came up with the idea or developed it themselves--and the actors and crew were doing well, the picture worked.
+The house style evolves with time but Hammer horrors of a given "era" generally look very similar, regardless of the director, whose job was little more than to show up, say "action" and say "cut."
+If they had a good story and script--and they were always assigned this; rarely came up with the idea or developed it themselves--and the actors and crew were doing well, the picture worked.
 If there was a shortcoming anywhere in this chain, it didn't.
 Hammer was blessed with a large number of competent craftsmen who could make pretty things for an audience to look at and could crank out a fine entertainment from time to time.